-In the last ten years alone, the Committee has introduced or endorsed twenty-three pieces of legislation that were enacted into law on behalf of South Carolina's children.
+In the last ten years alone, the Committee has introduced or endorsed thirty pieces of legislation that were enacted into law on behalf of South Carolina's children.

 Family First Prevention Services Act Regulations - Act 24 (2021)

 Aligns child welfare practices with federal requirements to ensure that South Carolina receives associated federal Title IV-E funding for preventative services that will keep children at home instead of in foster care.

 South Carolina Child Abuse Response Protocol Act - Act 28 (2021)

 Mandates the use of the statewide child abuse model protocol during the investigation and prosecution of a known or suspected crime against a child.